 Several copies remain as of April 6, 2016 | Price $40.00

 This book is a series of poems in the Japanese Tanka style where the first and second parts don’t seem to be related and this is the reason for using a ligature to join or bind the two parts as ligature gets its name from the Latin ligat meaning to bind or join.

 1-2 copies remain as of April 6, 2016 | Price $40.00

 Shane’s son developed seizures around age two and this is a powerful series of poems that deal with that aspect.
 The art work shown is by my hand and shows the seizure in silver and the meds in gold that never completely cover the seizure.

 Several copies remain as of April 6, 2016 | Price $50.00

 The Paradise Project, by Merilyn Simonds, is now available for purchase.
 Read about the project

-Payment can be made via cash or cheque.
+Payment can be made via cash, cheque or e-transfer.

 The following are available in limited quantities for purchase: